craterdog-archives/cpp-bali-hsm-prototype/README.md

 ![Logo](CraterDogLogo.png)

 ### _Proprietary Technology_
 _The technology and source code in this project are for reference purposes only.
-It is protected by US Patent 9,853,813 and any use of either without a license from Crater Dog Technologies™ will be deemed an infringement of the patent.
+They are protected by US Patent 9,853,813 and any use of either without a license from Crater Dog Technologies™ will be deemed an infringement of the patent.
 Crater Dog Technologies™ retains full ownership of this proprietary technology.
 If you are interested in experimenting with, or licensing the technology,